calimero-archive/docs/docs/getting_started/generate_token.md

 ```
  near set-api-key https://rpc.testnet.near.org <AUTH_TOKEN>
 ```
 - **<AUTH_TOKEN>**: is your copied token ID.
-For more information, see [Generate token](/docs/getting_started/generate_token.md).

-2. Create a new keypair for the shard main account (if your shard name is 'demos-calimero-testnet', your main account is 'demos.calimero.testnet').
+2. Create a new keypair for the shard main account (if your shard name is 'demos-calimero-testnet', your custodian main account is 'demos.calimero.testnet').

 ```
  near generate-key <MAIN_ACCOUNT_ID> --networkId <SHARD_ID>